 I have found these to be really helpful for me.

 The first time I tried this, I was amazed at how much I could actually get done in a 25-minute session with no interruptions.

 If a task requires more than four Pomodoros to complete then it must be broken down into smaller tasks.
 You must stick to this rule to ensure you are making clear progress on your to-do list each day.

 As a blogger, I find that writing a new blog needs to be broken down into several Pomodoros.

 It may take 2,3 or sometimes even 4 Pomodoros just for the research alone depending on the subject.

-Once it is researched I can easily draft an article in one or two Pomordoros.
+Once it is researched I can quickly draft an article in one or two Pomordoros.

-The final copy including adding photos, editing and posting would be one more Pomodoro.
+The final copy including adding photos, editing and posting would be one or two more Pomodoros.

 As you can see one blog post alone can take an entire morning or sometimes a little less depending on that particular topic.